CybercentreCanada/CCCS-Yara/README.md

 ## CCCS YARA Specification

 The [CCCS YARA Specification](https://github.com/CybercentreCanada/CCCS-YARA-Validator/blob/master/CCCS_Yara.yml) has been created to define the style and format of YARA rule metadata.

-This ontology simplifies system integration and exchange of your yara rules with well defined fields and formats.
+Over the years we have seen many Yara rules; in order to leverage them to their full potential we always had to modify some of their associated metadata, even for rules we developped ourselves.
+Adjusting simple elements such as datetime format and adding important information to help analysts.

+This specificstion also include fields specific to the [MITRE ATT&CK framework](https://attack.mitre.org/matrices/enterprise/) to identify techniques and universal [MITRE ATT&CK threat groups](https://attack.mitre.org/groups/).

 [AssemblyLine](https://www.cyber.gc.ca/en/assemblyline) supports this specification natively and will leverage it to provide more context around YARA signature hits.

 ## Components